netsec-ethz/scion-quic-multipath_I-D/draft-zaeschke-scion-quic-multipath.md

 **TODO** Is this SCION specific?
 SCION allows for choosing paths based on trusted or untrusted ASes, but this is not specific to multipathing...

+# API Design consideration {#api}

+**TODO** Can we be more concrete here on how SCION would be used with a current QUIC implementation?

+## Multipathing for Applications

+Applications will have very different requirements on a multipath API.
+A comprehensive API should therefore allow for mostly automatic selection of {{patsel}} Path Selection and Congestion Control algorithms {{concon}}.

+At the same time it should give access to SCION paths and their metadata to allow implementation of custom algorithms.

+## Algorithm Integration

+Several proposals in {{lola}} and {{redu}} suggest sending data redundantly in parallel on multiple paths.
+Similarly, some proposals suggest sending packets purely for latency measurements.

+Congestion control algorithms and path selection algorithms should try to hide parallel transfer and measurement streams from the application.
+This may also depend on API designer to provide such transparent  multipathing with additional code on the application level.

 # Security Considerations